 The publication was issued by Skira publishing house in cooperation with the Museum of Decorative Arts in Prague in 2000.

 texts: Radim Vondráček, Vít Vlnas, Jiří, Rak, Claudia Terenzi, and others

-editions: English, Italian, French
+editions: English, French (Italian is out of stock)

 translations (Italian): Hana Grassi, Vittorio Solinas, Marta Bárov, Helena Mahlerová-Giordanová